A5hleyRich/delightful-downloads/readme.txt

 * Fixed a bug that caused the file browser to not display.
 * Fixed a bug that caused a 'file does not exist' error due to subdomain.
 * Fixed a bug that caused a 'file does not exist' error when using non-standard port numbers for the host server.
-* Removed the option to manually specifiy an upload directory for the file browser.
+* Removed the option to manually specify an upload directory for the file browser.
-* Removed text file error logging in preperation for improved statistics.
+* Removed text file error logging in preparation for improved statistics.

 = 1.2 =